Salesforce-Security-Benchmark/docs-site/controls-at-a-glance.md

 ## OAuth Security

+**SBS-OAUTH-001: Require Formal Installation and Access Governance for Connected Apps**
+Organizations must formally install all connected apps and must control access to each installed app exclusively through assigned profiles or permission sets.

-**SBS-OAUTH-001: Inventory and Criticality Classification of OAuth-Enabled Connected Apps**
+**SBS-OAUTH-002: Inventory and Criticality Classification of OAuth-Enabled Connected Apps**
 All OAuth-enabled Connected Apps must be recorded in an authoritative system of record and assigned a documented vendor criticality rating reflecting integration importance and data sensitivity.

-**SBS-OAUTH-002: Revocation of Unused or Deprecated OAuth-Enabled Connected Apps**
+**SBS-OAUTH-003: Revocation of Unused or Deprecated OAuth-Enabled Connected Apps**
 All OAuth-enabled Connected Apps that are unused, deprecated, or no longer required for business operations must be revoked and removed from the Salesforce environment.

-**SBS-OAUTH-003: Due Diligence Documentation for High-Risk Connected App Vendors**
+**SBS-OAUTH-004: Due Diligence Documentation for High-Risk Connected App Vendors**
 Organizations must review and retain available security documentation for all high-risk Connected App vendors and explicitly record any missing documentation as part of the vendor assessment.

 ## Integrations

+**SBS-INT-001: Enforce Governance of Browser Extensions Accessing Salesforce**
+Organizations must enforce a centrally managed mechanism that restricts which browser extensions are permitted to access Salesforce, and must not allow the use of unmanaged or uncontrolled extensions.

-**SBS-INT-001: Inventory and Justification of Remote Site Settings**
+**SBS-INT-002: Inventory and Justification of Remote Site Settings**
 Organizations must maintain an authoritative inventory of all Remote Site Settings and document a business justification for each endpoint approved for Apex HTTP callouts.

-**SBS-INT-002: Inventory and Justification of Named Credentials**
+**SBS-INT-003: Inventory and Justification of Named Credentials**
 Organizations must maintain an authoritative inventory of all Named Credentials and document a business justification for each external endpoint and authentication configuration approved for use in Salesforce.

 ## Code Security